Unitary Gate Synthesis via Polynomial Optimization: Piecewise constant control

 If we have a piecewise constant operator $H(t)$, we can consider time steps of $\Delta t=\frac{T}{m}$, for total time period $T$ divided into $m$ segments, each of constant control.
 Let $A(t_i)=-i(H_0+x_iH_c)$ for unknown control parameters $\{x_1,x_2,\hdots,x_{m}\}$, we can formulate the time evolved solution to Equation ~\ref{Schro} as

 Motivated by the single exponential expression of the Magnus expansion, and in order to apply Equation ~\ref{final_problem} we also want to express $U(T)=e^\Sigma$ as a single exponential for the piecewise constant case.
-For this, we have to find an expression for $\Sigma$.
+For this, we have to find an expression for $\Sigma$, we let $A_i\equiv A_i(x_i)$ and then we have

-Recall that the product of exponential functions for the scalars $a,b\in\mathbb{C}$ is $e^a e^b=e^c$, with $c=a+b$.
-However, when working with matrices we need a different formula to account for the non-commutativity of the objects.
-For matrices $A,B$ we have